superDross/dotfiles/notes/interview/bright-network/culture-values.md

   - What is your leadership style and how do you like to *be* lead?
   - Opportunities to work on other projects or is one team only working on one project at a time?
   - How do you see the team evolving over the next couple of years?

   - What do you think are the biggest challenges that the company face in the upcoming year(s)?
+    **ANSWER**: scaling up from 50 - 200 employees; how to keep the culture, communication.
+              : scaling customers; working with different currencies, languages etc.

   - If there is one thing you would like to see your development improve upon, what would it be?
+    **ANSWER**: discussions and collaboration, they are a quiet bunch

+## Questions they asked